-> With neutral hues and a touch of art-nouveau, this is a place that charms through its details — from the luxurious Frette linens to bathtubs from C.O Bigelow.
-Through it’s aesthetic sensibilities, the boutique reflects the artistic energy that surrounds the area.
+With neutral hues and a touch of art-nouveau, this is a place that charms through its details — from the luxurious Frette linens to bath amenities from Five Wits.
+Through it’s aesthetic sensibilities, the boutique hotel reflects the artistic energy that surrounds the area.
 On the gastronomic front, enthusiastic gourmets will not be disappointed.
 The hotel’s all-day Italian restaurant serves some of the best truffle pizzas in town, while Primo’s bar down by the lobby offers an impressive selection of cocktails and divine treats inspired by the Italian Riviera.

-> Approx. THB6,600 per night (131 rooms total).
+Approx. THB6,600 per night (131 rooms total).
 To make your reservations or find out more, visit frederickhotelnyc.com/.

 Terra Dominicata: Priorat, Spain

 Established in August 2018, Terra Dominica was originally part of a Dominican monastery.
 It’s also where you should be booking if you’re looking to relax and rejuvenate.
 Calming interiors of stone walls, earth-toned hues and minimal decor offer a sense of peace, while the hotel’s so-called ‘holy mountain’ setting immerses you in rich local heritage.